araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

     ent_coef_init = trial.suggest_float("ent_coef_init", 0.001, 0.02, log=True)
     # From 128 to 2*12 = 4096, the mini-batch size
     batch_size_pow = trial.suggest_int("batch_size_pow", 7, 12, log=True)
+    # How big should should the actor and critic networks be
     # net_arch = trial.suggest_categorical("net_arch", ["default", "medium", "simba", "large", "xlarge"])
     # Use int to be able to use CMA-ES
     net_arch_complexity = trial.suggest_int("net_arch_complexity", 3, 4)